Updated: Jul 7

-Despite the benefits, there still are many barriers to the implementation of inclusive education.
-A UNESCO article, “Inclusive Education,” outlined many of them, including:
+Despite the benefits, there are still many barriers to the implementation of inclusive education.

-Curriculum: A rigid curriculum that does not allow for experimentation or the use of different teaching methods can be an enormous barrier to inclusion.
-Study plans that don’t recognize different styles of learning hinder the school experience for all students, even those not traditionally recognized as having physical or mental challenges.
+Curriculum: a rigid curriculum that does not allow for experimentation or the use of different teaching methods, or that don’t recognize different styles of learning

-Organization of the Education System: Centralized education systems are rarely conducive to positive change and initiative.
-Decisions come from the school system’s high-level authorities whose initiatives focus on employee compliance more than quality learning.
-The top levels of the organization may have little or no idea about the realities teachers face on a daily basis.
+Organization: education systems are rarely conducive to positive change and initiative when decisions come from the school system’s high-level authorities whose initiatives focus on employee compliance more than quality learning